 15 Key Property Management Trends for 2020

 Property management is a booming multidimensional business worth Billions.
 Improvements and threats will come from many directions and not just property management technology.

-The top 15 trends to watch are dominated by new software and tech electronics along with all the amenities tenants want.
+The top 15 property management trends to watch are dominated by new software and tech electronics along with all the amenities tenants want.
 It’s the insatiable demand of tenants for technology that’s driving big changes for landlords and property managers.

 Please share this epic post on the trends with your real estate associates and friends.

 Trends Impact the Bottom Line Quicker Now

 Trends aren’t gimmicks.
 These improvments are responding to landlord’s and tenant’s pain points.
 It’s not the apps, services, etc. that matter.
 It’s the need for them that makes property trends so interesting.

 Owners and Investors Need Your Insight